mikedane-bitovi/prompt-engineering-workshop/output.md

-# Requirements Document: Todo List Application for Pilots
+# Requirements Document: Secure Todo List for Pilots

 ## Overview
-Develop a web-based todo list application tailored for pilots, to be implemented by a junior React developer.
-The application must prioritize compliance with aviation industry standards and company policies.
+Develop a secure, robust, and user-friendly todo list system for pilots.
+The system will be implemented in C++ by a Senior Backend Engineer and must adhere to the highest standards of security and reliability, suitable for aviation software.

 ## Functional Requirements
-- Users can add, edit, and delete todo items.
+- Allow pilots to create, read, update, and delete todo items.
-- Each todo item must have a title and an optional description.
+- Each todo item must include a title, description, due date, and completion status.
-- Users can mark items as complete or incomplete.
-- The list must persist between sessions (local storage is acceptable).
-- The UI must be simple, accessible, and mobile-friendly.
+- Support user authentication and role-based access control (RBAC).
+- Provide audit logging for all changes to todo items.

-## Compliance Requirements
+## Security Requirements
-- All user data must be handled in accordance with company data protection policies.
+- All data must be encrypted at rest and in transit.
-- The application must not transmit or store data outside the approved environment (no external APIs or cloud storage).
-- Accessibility standards (WCAG 2.1 AA) must be met.
-- All user actions must be auditable (log actions in local storage for review).
+- Implement strong authentication (e.g., multi-factor authentication).
+- Enforce strict input validation and sanitization to prevent injection attacks.
+- Ensure secure session management and automatic logout after inactivity.
+- Log all access and modification events for traceability.
+- Follow secure coding practices and conduct regular code reviews.

 ## Non-Functional Requirements
-- Code must be clear, well-commented, and easy to maintain.
-- Use only approved open-source libraries.
-- The application must be tested for basic functionality and accessibility.

-## Deliverables
-- Source code in a single React project folder.
-- Brief documentation on setup and usage.
+- High reliability and fault tolerance.
-- Evidence of compliance (e.g., accessibility checklist, audit log sample).
+- Fast response times suitable for operational use by pilots.
+- Easy integration with existing aviation systems.

+## Compliance
+- Adhere to relevant aviation software standards and regulations.
+- Ensure all security measures meet or exceed industry best practices.

+---
+Prepared by: Product Owner, Aviation Software Division
+Date: December 16, 2025